-End of year rollover and transaction purging (AccountRight v19 and earlier)
+End of year rollover and transaction purging - AccountRight v19 (and earlier) and AccountEdge

 When you start a new financial year or rollover your company file, some transactions are purged (deleted) from your file.
 This support note explains the circumstances under which some transactions are purged and others are not.
 For information on rolling over your financial year see our support note End of financial year guide.

-- This support note does not apply to AccountRight 2011 and later.
+- This support note does not apply to the new AccountRight (v2011 and later).
 But if you're looking to upgrade, see our support note about Preparing a company file for the new AccountRight.

 - When rolling over your financial year, selecting to purge specific transaction types will not affect the account history (shown on the History tab when viewing the account).
 But note that the history is only retained for the current and last financial years - regardless of what you choose to keep when rolling over.
 For example, rolling over from financial year 2013 to financial year 2014 will purge account history for financial year 2012.

 - When rolling over the financial year, if your software displays "Not Responding" or appears unresponsive, be patient - the rollover is actually continuing in the background.
 Interrupting the rollover process will likely corrupt your company file.